Julie Greig - Artist Biography

 Jason Products have produced placemats, coasters, mugs and trays.

-Julie personally publishes a growing range of 'Limited Edition' fine art prints.
+Julie personally publishes a growing range of 'Limited Edition' fine art prints, available from this website or her gallery.

 ~~~The artist paints from her studio and gallery in the historic village of Burkes Pass, Mackenzie Country, NZ, also exhibiting with the Queenstown Gallery of Fine Art, Queenstown and The Artists Room Gallery, Dunedin.